SJoJoK/3DGStream/README.md

 ## Bibtex
 ```
-@article{sun20243dgstream,
-  title={3dgstream: On-the-fly training of 3d gaussians for efficient streaming of photo-realistic free-viewpoint videos},
+@InProceedings{sun20243dgstream,
-  author={Sun, Jiakai and Jiao, Han and Li, Guangyuan and Zhang, Zhanjie and Zhao, Lei and Xing, Wei},
+    author    = {Sun, Jiakai and Jiao, Han and Li, Guangyuan and Zhang, Zhanjie and Zhao, Lei and Xing, Wei},
-  journal={arXiv preprint arXiv:2403.01444},
-  year={2024}
+    title     = {3DGStream: On-the-Fly Training of 3D Gaussians for Efficient Streaming of Photo-Realistic Free-Viewpoint Videos},
+    booktitle = {Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)},
+    month     = {June},
+    year      = {2024},
+    pages     = {20675-20685}
 }
 ```